neo4j-contrib/neo4j-geoff/GEOFF.md

 #### Description
 An index reflection rule looks up a value within a database index and assigns the entity discovered to a name within the current GEOFF namespace.
-The following example extracts the node `(bert)` from the `|Scientists|` index where the entry key and value equal "name" and "Einstein" respectively:
+If no entry exists, a new node is created and added to the index.
+The following example extracts the node `(bert)` from the `|Scientists|` index where the entry key and value equal "name" and "Einstein"
+respectively:

 ```
 (bert):=|Scientists|    {"name": "Einstein"}